Engine stalling problems, can be hard to find and are often, sensor or temperature related.

 A Bad (EGR) Valve

-An (EGR) valve that fails to close at idle, is another common cause of stalling.
-Consequently, if the (EGR) valve is stuck open or can’t seat, because of carbon buildup under the valve.
+An (EGR) valve, that fails to close at idle, is another common cause of stalling.
+Most often, if the (EGR) valve is stuck open or can’t seat, because of carbon buildup under the valve.

 As a result, it will allow too much exhaust, to be sucked back into the intake manifold.
 This can make the engine idle rough, misfire and/or stall.
 Inspecting and cleaning the (EGR) valve and the (EGR) port in the intake manifold; should cure the problem.